Industry internships and student jobs

 Student assistants (German: “Wissenschaftliche Hilfskraft” or short: “Hiwi”) are employed at the university.
 They help with administrative tasks or research work at a lab, depending on the job profile.

 You can find a broad range of jobs for students (related to engineering or not) in our FAU job portal “Stellenwerk” (in German).
 If you would like to work as a student assistant at the university we recommend to regularly have a look at the job offer section in UnivIS.
-The InfoCentre section on the website of our Central Institute for Healthcare Engineering (ZiMT) is a good source of information for job offers in the medtech area.
+The info center section on the website of our Central Institute of Medical Engineering (ZiMT) is a good source of information for job offers in the medtech area.
 In this facebook group about Medical Engineering in Erlangen founded by Prof. Maier you can also regularly find offers for student job positions related to Medical Engineering.
+The Fraunhofer Institute located next to our Faculty of Engineering offers student jobs, too.
 Apart from that, it is always a good idea to look around the notice boards around campus, for many companies advertise internships and student jobs there.

 How to nail your job interviews